Recently, we covered the advantages of memory foam mattresses, of which there are many.

 Hybrid mattresses, on the other hand, offer excellent edge support thanks to the structural spring system.
 They are supportive all the way out to the edges, increasing the overall surface area of where you can actually sleep comfortably.

-While the reduction of motion transfer isn’t as impressive as that of a memory foam mattress, hybrid mattresses are still a step above your typical spring mattress because most of them use pocket-coils.
+While the reduction of motion transfer isn’t as impressive as that of a memory foam mattress, hybrid mattresses are still a step above your typical spring mattress because most of them use encased-coils.

 8. They Help With Pain Relief